 Our Philosophy: “ INDEPENDENCE: Believe & Achieve!”

-At the New Jersey Commission for the Blind and Visually Impaired, we believe that blindness or severe visual impairment doesn't mean the end of life.
-The mission of the Joseph Kohn Training Center is to help visually impaired people live full and productive lives by learning to do old tasks in new ways.
-Whether developing a vocational goal or working toward an independent lifestyle, each participant, young adult through senior; creates a personal plan of action to accommodate the unique circumstances associated with their visual impairment.
+At the New Jersey Commission for the Blind and Visually Impaired, we believe that blindness or severe vision impairment doesn't mean the end of life.
+The mission of the Joseph Kohn Training Center is to help vision impaired people live full and productive lives by learning to do old tasks in new ways.
+Whether developing a vocational goal or working toward an independent lifestyle, each participant, young adult through senior; creates a personal plan of action to accommodate the unique circumstances associated with their vision impairment.

 The center's formal setting encourages growth by stressing the joys and successes of meeting the challenges encountered in day-to-day living with limited vision.
 By working with staff, as well as helping one another, participants evaluate their abilities, harness their strengths, and explore options that are appropriate to their wants and needs.